marbl/canu/documentation/source/parameter-reference.rst

 genomeSize <float=unset> *required*
   An estimate of the size of the genome.
 Common suffices are allowed, for example, 3.7m or 2.8g.

-  The genome size estimate is used to decide how many reads to correct (via the corOutCoverage_ parameter) and how sensitive the mhap overlapper should be (via the mhapSensitivity_ parameter).
+  The genome size estimate is used to decide how many reads to correct (via the :ref:`corOutCoverage <corOutCoverage>` parameter) and how sensitive the mhap overlapper should be (via the :ref:`mhapSensitivity <mhapSensitivity>` parameter).
 It also impacts some logging, in particular, reports of NG50 sizes.

 .. _canuIteration:

 canuIteration <internal parameter, do not use>
-  Which parallel iteration is being attempted. canuIterationMax <integer=2>
+  Which parallel iteration is being attempted.

+canuIterationMax <integer=2>
   How many parallel iterations to try.
 Ideally, the parallel jobs, run under grid control, would all finish successfully on the first try.
   Sometimes, jobs fail due to other jobs exhausting resources (memory), or by the node itself failing.
 In this case, canu will launch the jobs again.
 This parameter controls how many times it tries.

 .. _onSuccess: